BernardoJimenez/Large-Data-Transformation-Project/README.md

 Isn't it in bad taste to post your solution at all?
 I removed all information that could be traced back to the initial company giving the assignment.
 Someone googling for answers to this assignment is not going to find mine.
 Additionally, I worked on this assignment unpaid for 5 hours before I even got a phone screening.
 I wouldn't let such good work go to waste.
+It wouldn't matter if you knew or guessed in any case.

 If your solution is so great, why didn't you get the job?
 I was told I didn't have enough experience in Spark and Scala for this (entry-level) position.